JesseEmond/matasano-cryptopals/README.md

   Just to make sure I looked at how `numpy`'s random and it does generate the same state as us when seeding.
-Therefore, the tests for this one use values that I extracted with C++'s implementation.
+Therefore, the tests for this one use values that I extracted with C++'s implementation.¨

 - [x] [22.
 Crack an MT19937 seed](src/set_3/22.py)